chelu/jdal/aop/README.md

 ```

-Or we can use @SerializbleProxy annotation on the bean types.
+Or we can use @SerializableProxy annotation on the bean types.

 ```java